leehyu20/ViscoWave/README.md

 ## VERSION 2.0.0 RELEASE NOTES
 ViscoWave Version 2.0.0 brings several updates to the previous version of ViscoWave.
 These updates include the following.
-1.	**Pre-Processing** for extracting ViscoWave-compatible CSV files from FWD data files
+1.	**Pre-Processing** for extracting ViscoWave-compatible CSV files from FWD data files.
-2.	**Batch-Processing** for backcalculating multiple time histories
+2.	**Batch-Processing** for backcalculating multiple time histories.
 3.	**Post-Processing** for summarizing backcalculated results from batch-processing.
 4.	**Constrained Backcalculation** with lower and upper bounds for layer moduli.